Voice change: Anatomical changes

-History
+History of voice cracks

 Historical changes in the average age of puberty have had profound effects on the composing of music for children's voices.
 The composer Joseph Haydn was known for typically singing parts in high pitches throughout his 17th year.

 Unchanged voices were in high demand for church choirs, which historically excluded women.
 The British cathedral choir ideal remains based on boy sopranos (or trebles), with the alto part executed by adult countertenors.
 In German-speaking countries, however, the alto parts are also sung by boys.

+Sometimes the voice lowers at stage 3 for females dropping to B3 or C4 for some the change in voice mostly happens at stage 4 including cracking and breaking for girls and same for boys.

 Historically, a strategy for avoiding the shift altogether was castration.
 Castrati are first documented in Italian church records from the 1550s.
 Mozart's Exultate Jubilate, Allegri's Miserere and parts of Handel's Messiah were written for this voice, whose distinctive timbre was widely exploited in Baroque opera.
 In 1861, the practice of castration became illegal in Italy, and in 1878 Pope Leo XIII prohibited the hiring of new castrati by the church.
 The last castrato was Alessandro Moreschi, who served in the Sistine Chapel Choir.